MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 Note that, except the `in` input to evolution/observation functions (which can be anything), all other i/o variables should be **column vectors**.
 And the dimension of these vectors should correspond to those given in the `dim` structure (see below)!

 > In fact, you can also specify the gradients of evolution/observation functions w.r.t states and paraemters as two additional (optional) output variables.
+This is is useful for accelerating VBA's inversions (you can earn up to 2 or 3 orders of magnitude in terms of computational time).
 For example:
 ```matlab
 function [g,dgdx,dgdP] = g_dummy(x,P,u,in)
 g = x.*phi.*u; % "minimal" output